 Learn a little more about each degree option below:

-The Online Master of Arts in Teaching (MAT) is a degree designed for both current and prospective K-12 teachers who are looking to obtain an initial license or advance their career in education.
-Often, it is easier for education professionals to complete the MAT degree online, in an effort to maintain an income and use their time efficently.
-Many Online MAT programs offer specializations within the field of education including special education and childhood education, allowing students to concentrate their studies on a passion area.
+The Master of Arts in Teaching online (MAT online) is a degree designed for both current and prospective K-12 teachers who are looking to obtain an initial license or advance their career in education.
+Often, it is easier for education professionals to complete the MAT online degree, in an effort to maintain an income and use their time efficently.
+Many MAT online programs offer programs offer specializations within the field of education including special education and childhood education, allowing students to concentrate their studies on a passion area.

 For people in the education sector that are already working full-time but wish to bolster their credentials in pursuit of career advancement, specifically towards a career in high-level administration or policy, an online EdD might be the perfect option.
 An online EdD delivers top quality coursework and content through a blend of online interactions and real-world experiences aimed at creating well-versed and informed social innovators in the education sphere.

 Read more about Online Doctorate of Education Programs

 Online Master of Science in Teaching (MST)

 An Online Master of Science in Teaching is a degree program specifically designed for students seeking their initial teaching certification.
 Online MST programs are perfect for someone who does not have a background in education but is looking to make a career change or begin their career within the education field.

 Read more about Online Master of Science in Teaching Programs

 An Online Master of Education (ME) is a graduate degree that is generally geared towards current and aspiring teachers and school professionals who are look to advance their careers within the field of education.
 Online ME programs (also referred to as MEd, EdS, MSEd, and EdM) are typically designed for educators who are seeking additional certifications OR individuals looking to work in the education sector outside of the classroom.